Medical + volunteering + Latin America

 September 11, 2017 |

-I finished my residency program in 2009.
-With that milestone behind me, I was finally free to chart my own path.
-Like many healthcare professionals, that path involved travel and a vague desire to somehow do good – although it wasn’t immediately clear how, or to what end.
+I finished my medical residency in 2009.
+Like many healthcare professionals, that meant that I was free to pursue personal and professional goals that involved travel and a vague desire to somehow do good – although it wasn’t immediately clear how, or to what end.
 I decided to volunteer abroad, and typing medical + volunteering + Latin America into Google seemed to be as efficient a way as any to find what I was looking for.

-I assume you mean volunteering with Médecins Sans Frontières (MSF) or Doctors Without Borders?
+Does medical volunteering mean Médecins Sans Frontières (MSF) or Doctors Without Borders?

-At first, I did.
-Many physicians do.
+At first, it did.
+Some physicians do exactly this type of long-term volunteering.
 But after one informational meeting, it was clear that MSF was not for me.
 I had a six figure medical school debt to pay off.
 Being deployed overseas for six months or more was just not an option.

 I found a directory of medical missions, and ended up traveling to Guatemala with Timmy Global Health.
 We spent a week treating patients in mobile clinics set up in remote communities in the mountains.
 It was a powerful experience.